 Patient data analytics is used to ensure quality control of healthcare, and ensure that the norms of diagnosis and treatment are adhered to.
 Advances in analytics applications can now even spot a patient not taking his medicine!

 Improved services and preventive healthcare

-Predictive analytics models help identify patients who may benefit from measures like diet, lifestyle changes and therapies.
-Analytics also helps identify whether patients affected by say, an auto-immune disease has the risk of contracting other diseases like diabetes.
+Predictive analytics models help identify patients who may benefit from measures like diet, lifestyle changes, and therapies.
+Analytics also helps identify whether patients affected by say, an auto-immune disease, have the risk of contracting other diseases like diabetes.
 In case of diseases related to specific ethnicities, analytics of affected patients can help better disease management.

 Finding cures for diseases

-Genome analytics is being used to develop insights into the human genomes to detect patterns for detection of diseases like cancer.
+Genome analytics is being used to develop insights into the human genomes to detect patterns for the detection of diseases like cancer.
 As no two persons have the same genetic sequences, response to the line of treatment also varies for persons.
-The study of genomic medicine creates huge data, which analyzed can uncover unknown correlations and hidden patterns.
+The study of genomic medicine creates huge data, which, when analyzed, can uncover unknown correlations and hidden patterns.
 Doctors are now finding value in these insights to engineer a correct treatment or drug suited to the individual level.

-Patient record, drug prescriptions, disease incidence data and lab tests; help pharmaceutical companies to leverage predictive analytics for production and supply of medicines, and medical devices.
+Patient records, drug prescriptions, disease incidence data, and lab tests help pharmaceutical companies to leverage predictive analytics for the production and supply of medicines and medical devices.

 Hospitals partner with insurance providers to share patient data and hospital admission data.
-Predictive analytic models built on such data matched with actuarial tables, help to develop health plans and devise insurance premiums.
+Predictive analytic models built on such data matched with actuarial tables help develop health plans and devise insurance premiums.

 OPERATIONAL ANALYTICS IS USED FOR